LakshyaKhatri/Assistant/README.md

 > *__Note:__*
 > 1. *Do not add any punctuation marks at the end of the orders.
 Assistant will automatically handle them.*
-> 2. *You need to add punctuations marks in the respnses for explaining proper expressions to the Assistant for speaking.*
+> 2. *You need to add punctuations marks in the responses for explaining proper expressions to the Assistant for speaking.*

 **Math Opearions:**
 All the steps are same but instead of `createCommandFile.exe` use `mathCommandFile.exe`  and in linux use `./mathCommandFile` instead of `./createCommandFile`.